asingh272024S/asingh272024S.github.io/docs/index.md

 ## Student Organizations
-At the very bottom of HokieSPA, you have the lesser known "Student Orginzations".
-If you are in Greek Life or the founder of a club, look no further, here you can view sorority and fraternity actions among other useful club actions.
+At the very bottom of HokieSPA, you have the lesser known "Student Organizations".
+If you are in Greek Life or the founder of a club, look no further; here you can view sorority and fraternity actions among other useful club actions.

 ![image](https://hackmd.io/_uploads/S1_LMIxpyl.png)